-In 2020 and 2019, the annual base salary for Mr. Kanders was established pursuant to his current employment agreement (the "Kanders Employment Agreement"), under which he was paid an annual base salary of \$350,000, subject to annual review by the Company.
+In 2020, the annual base salary for Mr. Kanders was established pursuant to his current employment agreement (the "Kanders Employment Agreement"), under which he was paid an annual base salary of \$350,000, subject to annual review by the Company.
 On November 13, 2020, Mr. Kanders' annual base salary was increased to \$425,000 effective as of January 1, 2021.
-In establishing the salary of Mr. Kanders, the Compensation Committee considered his extensive investment, capital raising, acquisition and operating expertise, as well as the responsibilities and duties required by his role as executive chairman of a public company.
+On March 4, 2022, Mr. Kanders' annual base salary was increased to \$550,000 effective as of January 1, 2022.
+In establishing the salary of Mr. Kanders, the Compensation Committee and the Board of Directors considered his extensive investment, capital raising, acquisition and operating expertise, as well as the responsibilities and duties required by his role as executive chairman of a public company.
+The Compensation Committee and the Board of Directors also considered, among other things, Mr. Kanders' increased responsibilities as a result of the Company's acquisitions in 2021 of Rhino-Rack and MAXTRAX and his importance to the operations and continued future success of the Company.
 Mr. Kanders devotes only as much of his time as is necessary to the affairs of the Company and also serves in various capacities with other public and private entities, including not-for-profit entities.

-In 2020 and 2019, the annual base salary for Mr. Walbrecht was \$425,000.
+In 2020, the annual base salary for Mr. Walbrecht was \$425,000.
 On January 1, 2021, the Company and Mr. Walbrecht entered into an employment agreement (the "Walbrecht Employment Agreement"), which provides for Mr. Walbrecht's employment as the Company's President for a term expiring on January 1, 2024, subject to certain termination rights, and an annual base salary of \$500,000.
-In establishing Mr. Walbrecht's base salary, the Compensation Committee considered, among other things, the compensation for similar positions at similarly situated companies, as well as the responsibilities and duties required by his role as president of a public company.
+On March 4, 2022, Mr. Walbrecht's annual base salary was increased to \$550,000 effective as of January 1, 2022.
+In establishing